GuptaCh/AngularSampleProject/README.md

-# Angular 6: Sample project with Token Based Authentication and crud opeartions.
+# Angular 6: Sample project with Token Based Authentication and CRUD opeartions.
 This is an Angular 6 Application with node.js used for webapi and mysql as database, We have created json web token after successfull authentication.
 This project also includes some sample crud operations in Angular 6 with bootstrap front end design framework.

 Before Running this Project